We recognize how critical it sometimes is to draw as soon as possible. We’re on it.

 Buy-and-sell strategies are profitable only if sold before the breakeven point.
 That is because such investments are not generating income.
 The profit gap will shrink and eventually close because holding costs continue to accumulate.
 After this breakeven point, the property is now being held at a loss.
 It’s important to coordinate all plans with partners to optimize the execution time.

-There are certain attributes of homes and neighborhoods that may negatively affect a property’s value, and so it’s important to consider these with when estimating a property’s After-Repair Value (ARV).
+There are certain attributes of homes and neighborhoods that may negatively affect a property’s value, and so it’s important to consider these when estimating a property’s After-Repair Value (ARV).
 Here are some common “obsolescences”, as they’re often called, to consider:

 High Schools and Middle Schools